kiako-dev/Lua-Nomic/THESIS.md

 3. A player CAN vote on a motion not yet resolved, specifying "yay", "nay", or nil.
 4. A player CAN resolve a motion by announcement if at least 3 players have voted.
 If the number of "yay" votes is at least two more than the number of "nay" votes, the code is executed on `GLOBAL` (and so may make significant and permanent changes to the gamestate.)

 This is the complete ruleset we will implement in Chapter 2, and is all that is truly necessary for the core game of Nomic.
-In Chapter 4, we will explore some ways to implement a few of the more complex systems found in Agora, Nomini, and Nomyx.
+In Chapter 4, we will explore some ways to implement a few of the more complex systems.

 ### Why "yay" and "nay" instead of "for" and "against"?